weaverwhale/docs/src/pages/oncall/starting.md

 Slack is the main tool we use for communication; it is also the first place most of us get notified of issues

+The main channels you will interact with are:

+1. #cloud-alerts
+1. #datadog-alerts
+1. #on-call
+1. #on-call-knowledge-sharing

 ### DataDog

 DataDog is the main tool we use for monitoring, and what we use to push alerts to Slack

+Within DataDog, we have a few main things we look at:

+#WIP

 ### OpsGenie